amitguptaforwork/genai_portfolio_projects/RAG-MultiPDF/readme.md

-# 📚 RAG-Powered PDF Chatbot with LanceDB and Streamlit -works completlely offline !
+# 📚 RAG-Powered PDF Chatbot with LanceDB and Streamlit -works completely offline !

 I created a completely offline RAG system in this project.
 Well, what does that even mean !